heheeksde1236860/minecraft-server-project/README.md

-this is a simple minecraft server hosting gui expririment i made. its defiently not perfect i might add a proxy and a custom domain thing later, currently i have only added paper 1.21.5 and .10 u can add more yourself. please dont skid without credit. here are some screenshots:
+this is a simple minecraft server hosting gui experiment i made. its defiently not perfect i might add a proxy and a custom domain thing later, currently i have only added paper 1.21.5 and .10 u can add more yourself. please dont skid without credit. here are some screenshots: